shreya2430/TrueVoices/README.md

 ### User Authentication

 1. **Account Creation and Login** - As a user, I want to create an account and log in securely.
-2. **Password Reset** - As a user, I want to reset my password if forgotten.
-3. **Update Profile** - As a user, I want to update my account information.
+2. **Update Profile** - As a user, I want to update my account information.

 ### Object Model Diagram